 Availability: Usually ships in 24 hours

-If you are looking for a laptop with a touch enabled screen then the Toshiba Satellite L55T-A5353 is one of the best ones available at the moment.
-It comes with a very good Intel Core i5 3337U Processor running at 1.8 GHz, has 6GB of installed RAM and 750GB of storage space.
+If you are looking for a laptop with a touch enabled screen then the Acer Aspire E1-572P-6857 15.6-Inch Touchscreen Laptop is one of the best ones available at the moment.
+It comes with the new 4th Generation Intel Core i3-4010U Processor running at 1.7 GHz, has 6GB of installed RAM and 750GB of storage space.
 Compared to the models above this is not as fast, and not that capable of running games.
 That’s the price you have to pay for the Touchscreen.
 This will make the usage of the Windows 8 interface much easier.
-The design is very clean and simple with a textured finish in the form of parallel lines.
+The design is very clean and simple one might even say basic.
 It comes with all the connectivity options you can think of.

-Feature list: two USB 3.0 ports and one USB 2.0 port, HDMI and VGA connectivity, 750GB HDD, 3rd Generation Intel Core i5 Processor, 6GB DDR3, DVD±RW, LAN, WiFi Connection, Card Reader, Webcam and Microphone, Windows 8 64-bit, etc.
+Feature list: one USB 3.0 ports and two USB 2.0 port, HDMI and VGA connectivity, 750GB HDD, 4th Generation Intel Core i3 Processor, 6GB DDR3, 10-point Touchscreen, LAN, WiFi Connection, Card Reader, Webcam and Microphone, Windows 8 64-bit, etc.

 Who can use these budget laptops?